ryujt/ryulib-delphi/docs/etc/001/README.md

 This is a small tip for hiding extra codes from the mainstream.

-Suppose you have to write a program that starts broadcasting when you press a button and stops broadcasting when you press a button again.
+Suppose you have to write a program that starts broadcasting when you press a button and stops broadcasting when you press that button again.

 ![](./pic-1.png)